xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param filename: The name of the trajectory to play back
     1. If filename is None, you need to manually call the `load_trajectory` to load the trajectory.
 :param wait: whether to wait for the arm to complete, default is False
+:param double_speed: double speed, only support 1/2/4, default is 1, only available if version > 1.2.11
 :return: code
     code: See the API code documentation for details.
 ```